Who Is Michelle Phillips?

 The New Journeymen evolved into The Mamas and the Papas in 1965 with the addition of Cass Elliot.
 The band became hugely popular with its beautiful four-part harmonies.
 Michelle helped write some of the group's biggest hits, including "California Dreamin'."
 That song made to the number four spot on the Billboard pop charts in February 1966.
 Two months later, the group had their first number one hit with "Monday, Monday."

 Behind the scenes, however, there was a lot of tension between the group members.
-Michelle Phillips and Denny Doherty had an affair.
-The affair became the inspiration for the song “I Saw Her Again,” which John and Denny co-wrote.
+Michelle Phillips and Doherty had an affair.
+The affair became the inspiration for the song “I Saw Her Again,” which John and Doherty co-wrote.
 Michelle and John Phillips separated for a time, and both pursued other relationships.
 Michelle became involved with Gene Clark from the Byrds, and tensions between her and John over this created even more problems for the band.

-During the summer of 1966, Michelle Phillips was fired by her fellow band mates.
-They replaced her with Jill Gibson while working on their second self-titled album, but Michelle was soon back with the band and with her husband.
+During the summer of 1966, Phillips was fired by her fellow band mates.
+They replaced her with Jill Gibson while working on their second self-titled album, but Phillips was soon back with the band and with her husband.
 Their third effort, 1967’s Deliver, featured several stand-out tracks, including a cover of the the Shirelles’ “Dedicated to the One I Love,” which made it all the way to the number two spot on the pop charts.

 The group helped organize the now legendary Monterey Pop Festival held in June 1967.
 The festival featured such diverse acts as Jimi Hendrix, the Who, Otis Redding and Ravi Shankar.
 Held during the "Summer of Love," the event drew many who were part of the bourgeoning hippie scene.
 But this festival was the beginning of the end for The Mamas and the Papas.
 At the festival, the group made its last live performance.